Fellwanderer

 The new negatives were altered on two occasions

-An urgent order of 1,000 copies of Fellwanderer was signed off by the General Printing and Book Publishing Manager, Andrew Nichol, on the 23rd of May 1991.
-This was a sad moment, as it would be the final order for this title.
-It has never since been reprinted.
+An urgent order for 1,000 copies of Fellwanderer was authorised by Andrew Nichol, the General Printing and Book Publishing Manager, on May 23, 1991.
+Regrettably, this marked a poignant moment as this title’s last order.
+Since then, Fellwanderer has not been reprinted.

 Fellwanderer Final Purchase Order